tartley/genesis/README.txt

 doing several search-and-replace operations on the copied files to insert your project's name, the project author's name, etc.

-One standard project template is provided built-in to Genesis, but you can also supply your own.
+One default project template is provided built-in to Genesis, but you can also supply your own.

 Note that this README describes some features which are not yet implemented.